vishvAsa/kalpAntaram/kANe/v3/1_rAjadharma/07_kosha.md

 239. Frant a FERRATGIran I Terari FTUSIT T quate: futa.
 Urdunn art ferdiyeva i sestra V. 2.

 240. Compare note 164 above about the Mauryas who wanting money set up images, according to Patañjali.
-The Rājatarangiṇi (V. 166-177) describes the exactions of king Saṅkara-varman of Kashmir (883-902) A. D. He plunder. ed 64 temples under the pretext of supervision.
+The Rājatarangiṇi (V. 166-177) describes the exactions of king Śhaṅkara-varman of Kashmir (883-902) A. D. He plunder. ed 64 temples under the pretext of supervision.
 He imposed taxes on grhaksiya (1. e. on upanayana, marriages &c.).
 In tbe 11th century king Harna of Kashmir plundered most of the temples (Rājatarangini VII, 1090).

 III